jigyasabisht/Movie_recommendation_System/README.md

 The dataset taken for creating this movie recommendation system is [Movielens 100k dataset](https://grouplens.org/datasets/movielens/100k/)

-For classifaction we have taken ml-100k.data
+For classifaction we have taken ml-100k.data and ml-item.data.